Presidency of the United Nations Security Council: Rotation

 The United Nations Charter mentions the presidency once, stating that the Security Council is empowered to establish rules of procedure, "including the method of selecting its president" in Article 30.
 At its first meeting on 17 January 1946, the UNSC adopted provisional rule 18 and established that the presidency would rotate monthly among all the members of the Security Council, with no distinction between permanent and non-permanent members.
 The rotation takes place in alphabetical order of the member states' official names in English.
-French was originally proposed as the source of the order, based on its predecessor, the Council of the League of Nations, but English was picked by the Executive Committee of the UN Preparatory Commission, despite reservations that three permanent members could serve in order (the USSR, United States, and United Kingdom).
-As such, Australia was the first nation to hold the presidency.
+French was originally proposed as the source of the order, based on its predecessor, the Council of the League of Nations, but English was picked by the executive committee of the UN Preparatory Commission, despite reservations that three permanent members could serve in order (the USSR, United States, and United Kingdom).
+Australia became the first nation to hold the presidency.
 Such rotation makes the presidency unique among all United Nations organs.
 The president of the UNSC is the only non-elected head of a United Nations organ.

 The president of the Security Council may optionally recuse themselves when the Security Council debates a question directly connected to the president's nation.
 For example, Cape Verde served as president in November 1993, but temporarily stepped down for part of the day on 10 November 1993 while the UN General Assembly and Security Council conducted an election to the International Court of Justice where Cape Verde was running for a seat.
 The Security Council member next in line, China, temporarily served as president during the election.